Pakistan Blind Cricket Council

-Pakistan Blind Cricket Council (PBCC) is the governing body of blind cricket in Pakistan.
-It was founded in 1997, and is a founding member of the World Blind Cricket Council (WBCC), and a full member of Pakistan Cricket Board (PCB).
+The Pakistan Blind Cricket Council (PBCC) is the national governing body for blind cricket in Pakistan.
+Established in 1997, it is responsible for the promotion, regulation and development of blind cricket across the country.

-It controls and manages all the tours and matches undertaken by Pakistan blind cricket team.
-It also promotes blind cricket at domestic level, and provides regular rehabilitation to the players.
+PBCC is a founding member of the World Blind Cricket Council (WBCC) and is affiliated with the Pakistan Cricket Board (PCB).
+The council oversees domestic competitions, international tours, player development, and rehabilitation support for visually impaired cricketers.